 Note: On production machines, Tarantool's interactive mode is for system administration only.
 But we use it for most examples in this manual, because the interactive mode is convenient for learning.

 Creating a database

 While you're attached to the console, let's create a simple test database.

-First, create the first space (named 'tester') and the first index (named 'primary'):
+First, create the first space (named 'tester'):